loopbackio/loopback.io/pages/en/contrib/style-guide.md

 The first example shows up in test output, but not stack traces.
 The second and third example shows up in test output and stack traces, but is a bit redundant to type two descriptions (one in the string and a duplicate in the function name)

-> Each of the above styles are acceptable and a decision will be made in the future as to which one is preferred.
+{% include tip.html content="Each of the above styles is acceptable and a decision will be made in the future as to which one is preferred.
 For now, feel free to pick the one that suits you.

-Bad:
+" %}

+**Bad**:

 ```js
 beforeEach(function() {